our facebook page for additional articles and updates.

 Cornelian Cherry Dogwood – Edible Fruit

 Cornelian cherry dogwood(Cornus mas) is another dogwood tree that is commonly sold as a landscape tree.
 This tree is not used nearly as often as the other species mentioned above, but it still has some interesting potential in the landscape.
 This tree is native to Eurasia but grows very well in the eastern U.S. One of the most fascinating features of this plant is it’s early flowering period.
 This plant flowers very early, sometimes before forsythia, it also has small yellow flowers not unlike forsythia.
+This is one of my favorite Trees, you can buy saplings on amazon to grow them on your own property.

 The fruits of this species are edible.
 They are a single dark red smooth berry when ripe in summer.
 There is one large seed in the middle of each berry but you still get a significant amount from each fruit .
 They have a good taste but are very sour.
 I happen love sour fruits so they are one of my favorites.
 Cornelian cherry dogwood trees frequently get covered in berries so it is possible to use them in pies and jams.